 We don’t just build software products though.
 We build companies, teams, and people, too.

-For many of our clients, we vet engineers and designers, advise on strategic initiatives, and introduce teams to capital.
+For many of our clients, we vet engineer and design hires, advise on strategic initiatives, and introduce teams to capital.

 We understand that all great products begin with people banding together and that human relationships drive these interactions and decisions.

 If you’re a VC or PE firm, we provide technical evaluations for your portfolio companies, interview possible engineering candidates, and act as a technical sounding board for upcoming projects in exchange for referrals and introductions to new founders and companies.

 We believe in hiring the best talent.
 Sometimes that's in Brooklyn.
 Other times, that's across the globe.